• Skip to primary navigation

 If you're monthly payment on an IDR plan is so low that it doesn't cover all of your interest charges, your loan will begin to accrue unpaid interest.

-Unfortunately, Income-Contingent Repayment does not offer such an interest subsidy.
+Unfortunately, Income-Contingent Repayment does not offer an interest subsidy.
 While on ICR, unpaid interest will be added to your loan balance during all periods.

 Which Loans Are Eligible For ICR?